-In this supernatural-themed story, one of the main characters uses hearing aids and the other is a sapphic non-binary person who uses they/them pronouns.
+In this supernatural-themed story, one of the main characters uses hearing aids, and the other is a sapphic non-binary person who uses they/them pronouns.

 In fact, this is one of the few books I’ve read with a non-binary character!
-And I’m saying that as a non-binary person, who tries to go out of their way to find them.
+And I’m saying that as a non-binary person who tries to go out of their way to find them.

-Mooncakes tells the story of a young witch who reconnects with a childhood friend, who she discovers is now a werewolf!
+The book Mooncakes tells the story of a young witch who reconnects with a childhood friend, who she discovers is now a werewolf!
 In beautifully designed and arranged panels, the pair races against time and magical villains to save each other.

 - Princess Princess Ever After by K. O’Neill (2016)

 Waiting for Disney to give us lesbian Elsa?
 Get your dose of lesbian royalty while we wait for Disney to catch up!
-This is fun and charming lesbian graphic novel.
+This is a fun and charming lesbian graphic novel.

 Winner of 2014 Autostraddle’s Comic Art Award for Favorite Graphic Novel, Princess Princess Ever After uses one of my all-time favorite sapphic tropes, the classic friends-to-lovers story.

 What is this princess story all about?
 After one princess rescues the other from a prison tower, the two embark on a quest together.
 They spend their journey learning and appreciating the strengths they bring out in one another, a true fairy tale!

 Check out these best queer & lesbian quotes to inspire you(r Lover)